AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View.md

 | DataItems | IReadOnlyDictionary<string, IReadOnlyList<DataItem>> | The data items in this section

 ### FieldMapping
-Details on the provenance on every field of data
+Details on the provenance on every field of data:

 |Property | Type | Details |
 |--|--|--|--|--|